itstudent17/linux/README.md

 ## Git

-`git init` to inbitalize a git repo
+`git init` to initalize a git repo

 Install the [latest available version](https://git-scm.com/downloads/linux) of git